ZacharyStair/watsonwork-gmail-oauth2/README.md

-  oauth.js    - obtains OAuth tokens for the app sign.js     - signs and verifies Webhook requests and responses state.js    - stores conversation state in a database users.js    - queries user profile info weather.js  - gets weather info from The Weather Company geocode.js  - gets the geolocation of a city ssl.js      - configures the app to use an SSL certificate
+  oauth.js    - obtains OAuth tokens for the app sign.js     - signs and verifies Webhook requests and responses state.js    - stores conversation state in a database ssl.js      - configures the app to use an SSL certificate

   test/       - unit tests